-The Palliative Aged Care Outcomes Program was launched in 2021 in response to the findings of the Royal Commission into Aged Care Quality & Safety.
-Learn more about PACOP’s history, objectives and our team.
+The Palliative Aged Care Outcomes Program commenced in 2021 in response to the Royal Commission into Aged Care Quality & Safety's recommendation that a national approach should be implemented to support high quality palliative care delivery in aged care homes.
+Learn more about PACOP’s history, program objectives and our team.

 History